 - Letter of recommendation: ask somebody who knows you (former employer, internship supervisor, co-worker, study advisor, etc.) to write a short letter on why he or she thinks you are a good fit for the entrepreneurship track.

-You can send all three documents to email@example.com.
-An introduction will be scheduled after these documents have been sent.
+You can send all three documents to firstname.lastname@example.org.
+An introduction meeting will be scheduled after these documents have been sent.
 This introduction meeting will take place at the Starthub and serves as a foundation for assessing what your needs are and how we can plan the entrepreneurship trajectory around this.

 After approval, you can register for the subsequent components of the Entrepreneurship track.
 Your progress will be monitored through mid-term progress reviews and social meet-ups throughout the year.
 You should pass all three building blocks according to the assessment requirements for the individual courses.
 After finalizing the complete track, you will receive a supplementary certificate next to your MSc diploma, signed by the Dean of Education.